 You can use colour to emphasise or to distinguish different elements of your diagrams, without this affecting the flow of Resources.

-🔧 Watch the video below for such an example.
-On the same diagram example used before, with Colour Coding active, we will change the colour of one of the Sources and one of the Resource Connections.
-Notice this type of change has no effect on the Resources the Node and Connection handle.
+🔧 Watch the gif below for such an example.
+On the same diagram example used before, with Colour Coding active, we change the colour of the Resource Connections on the top branch.
+Notice this type of change has no effect on the Resource flow.